tiagoporto/generator-swill-boilerplate/README.md

 │   ├── node-modules //Will appear after installed the NPM modules │   │   └─ //All Gulp.js plugins
 │   │
-│   ├── project //Files for deployment
+│   ├── public //Files for deployment
 │   │   ├─ css
 │   │   │  └─ //CSS public css
 │   │   │